solo-io/supergloo/docs/content/guides/failover_service_guide.md

 The services composing a FailoverService must be configured with outlier detection, which is done through the [TrafficPolicy]({{< versioned_link_path fromRoot="/reference/api/traffic_policy" >}}).
-Apply the following config on the `management-plane` cluster:
+Apply the following config on the `management-cluster` cluster:

 {{< highlight yaml "hl_lines=16-19" >}}
 apiVersion: networking.smh.solo.io/v1alpha2